|Elliott Sound Products||The Design of Heatsinks|

 The junction to case thermal resistance varies widely, but will rarely be less than about 0.5°C/W, depending (of course) on the manufacturer, the case style, and the type of device.
 A few examples:

 Also remember that in use, the base-emitter voltage of transistors falls at 2mV / °C, and leakage current increases exponentially (leakage current doubles for every 8 to 10 °C increase in temperature).
 These are two very good reasons to try to keep the operating temperature as low as possible.

 This is where the whole process often falls down, since semiconductor devices are nearly always electrically insulated from the heatsink.
 This means that some material must be used between the case of the device and the heatsink surface.
 This is typically mica or Kapton - the latter is usually hard to get now for some reason, although it is available from ESP along with PCB purchases (it is not available separately).
-This will invariably increase the thermal resistance - there is no known material which is a perfect electrical insulator and thermal conductor.
+This will invariably increase the thermal resistance - there is no known material which is a perfect electrical insulator and perfect thermal conductor (although diamond comes pretty close ).
 Sad but true.
 Heatsink compound ('grease') must be used on both sides of mica or Kapton to ensure minimum thermal resistance.